 This type of gyro is now called a mechanical gyro and has gone the way of the dinosaur.
 That small motor spinning the heavy weights used up a considerable amount of battery power not to mention the added weight of these heavy brass discs.

 RC helicopter gyros available today use either a non-mechanical piezo crystal yaw detector or better yet, a non-mechanical SMM (silicone micro machine) gyro.
-These new gyros use up much less battery power and are a fraction of the size of the old style mechanical ones.
-With no moving parts, the reliability and lifespan is a huge improvement over the older mechanical gyros.
+These new gyros use up much less battery power and are a fraction of the size & weight of the old style mechanical ones.
+With no moving parts, the reliability and lifespan is a huge improvement over the older mechanical gyros as well.

 Pictured below is an old stlye mechanical gyro in the background and a newer electronic piezo crystal detector in the foreground.
 Notice the huge size difference, not to mention the much improved performance of the newer electronic ones.

 The gyro itself simply plugs into your rudder/tail rotor channel of your receiver and your tail rotor servo then plugs into the gyro.
 In short, the gyro is in full control of your tail rotor and interprets tail rotor commands from the receiver.
 Only when the pilot sends a tail rotor command to the helicopter, will the gyro allow the helicopter to turn.
 How fast it turns depends on the amount of transmitter stick movement – at least for a heading hold gyro – our next topic.